sofiapopetrogu/business_data/README.md

 - **Data Processing**: Utilizes `dplyr` and `lubridate` to clean and structure the data for analysis.

 ### Data Description
-The project uses energy production data from various sources (e.g., Petroleum, Solar, Wind).
+The project uses energy consumption data from various sources (e.g., Petroleum, Solar, Wind).
 Key steps include:
 1. Converting date formats.
 2. Summing generation by producer and energy source.
 3. Removing missing or non-finite values for more accurate analysis.

 ### Predictive Modeling
-The project includes forecasting models for energy generation trends, particularly focusing on shifts from petroleum to renewable sources post-2010.
+The project includes forecasting models for energy consumption trends, particularly focusing on shifts from petroleum to renewable sources post-2010.

 ### Libraries Used
 - `ggplot2`, `plotly`: Data visualization.